NNSSA/Cheetah/README.md

 # Cheetah: An auto-differentiable gravity simulation in JAX

-Authors: Nashwan Sabti, Keduse Worku
+Authors: Nashwan Sabti, Keduse Worku, Marc Kamionkowski

 Cheetah is a code that allows to quickly compute the clustering of particles onto dark-matter halos.